beaufortfrancois/kyle.machul.is/_posts/2011-06-16-console-controls-usage-and-the-kinect-sdk.markdown

 ## Microsoft Kinect - Microsoft's SDK ##

-On June 16th 2011, Microsoft released their own SDK for the kinect, after months of "sometime in the Spring".
+On June 16th 2011,
+[Microsoft released their own SDK for the kinect][17], much to the surprise of just about everyone, since there had been no communication since March about it.

 <CENTER><IMG SRC='http://images.nonpolynomial.com/nonpolynomial.com/blog/kinect-mssdk.png' /></CENTER>